openhealthcare/opal/doc/DEVELOPERS.md

 OPAL_LOG_OUT_DURATION = The number of milliseconds after which to log out our user

-OPAL_TAGS_MODULE = DEPRECIATED  TODO: Kill all references to this.

 OPAL_BRAND_NAME = The branding to be displayed as the masthead

 OPAL_EXTRA_APPLICATION = A template to include in the HEAD